 Finally, a question that has nothing to do with science, can you tell us a little about the person Peter Bearman.

 "Liking is a truly interpersonal process that requires two sides."
-Foto: Per Wistbo Nibell- Well, I live in New York, married to a woman who has a second career a psychoanalyst.
+Foto: Per Wistbo Nibell- Well, I live in New York, married to a woman who has a second career as a psychoanalyst.
 A lot of my interest in the human brain comes from discussions with her.
 My wife is Italian and says that NYC is the only place in the world where she doesn’t feel like a stranger.
 I think there’s something very true in that – NYC is an extremely rich and friction-filled environment that actually works.
 I also have three grown-up kids, none of them social scientists, but all fascinating.

 I heard that you’re interested in cycling and had a wild idea of taking the bike from Norrköping to Stockholm.